 Which is the best Premium Economy Transatlantic Airline?
 British Airways or Virgin Atlantic?
 Interestingly there is a third airline worth considering.
 Norwegian Airlines has also started to dominate on this route with new planes and an excellent Premium Economy offering that compares favorably to these two British Carriers.
 You can see where I rank each Premium Economy seat in my article about the top 10 best Premium Economy Airlines in the world.

-In order of preference, Norwegian airlines beats the socks off both British Airways and Virgin Premium Economy seats with much, much better recline.
-But you can’t collect Norwegian miles or Upgrade Vouchers with Airline credit cards and supermarket shoping like you can on Virgin or British Airways.
-When comparing British Airways Vs Virgin in Premium Economy, Virgin tends to have wider seats so has the edge although the food British Airways World Traveller Plus has the edge over that in Virgin.
-The food on Norwegian is also less sophisticated than either British Airways or Virgin with no napkins so proper cutlery and crockery, although the Norwegian seats are the best.
+In order of preference, Norwegian airlines beat the socks off both British Airways and Virgin Premium Economy seats with much, much better recline.
+But you can’t collect Norwegian miles or Upgrade Vouchers with airline credit cards and supermarket shopping like you can on Virgin or British Airways.
+When comparing British Airways vs. Virgin in Premium Economy, Virgin tends to have wider seats, so has the edge although the food British Airways World Traveller Plus has the edge over that in Virgin.
+The food on Norwegian is also less sophisticated than either British Airways or Virgin with no napkins, so proper cutlery and crockery, although the Norwegian seats are the best.

 I have compared these three airlines in detail below.

 The facts: 21 inch seat width, 38 inch leg room, free drinks, free food.

 We like: Priority boarding, wide reclining chairs with footrest, the enhanced menu offering served on china with stainless steel cutlery, the snack bar on the new 787 aircraft with free snacks and drinks that you can help yourself to the fact you can book your seat on Virgin Flying Club miles.

 You can read all my Virgin Premium Economy flight reviews in this collated guide.